spentaur/airbnb-scrapper/README.md

 **_Be warned: This Will Take a Long Time To Run!_**
 Because of airbnb rate limiting, you have to take a decent break when you get a 429 error.
-So search_results can take a long time.
+So get_homes can take a long time.
 Also I've found that taking a break between pages for a given range is necessary to ensure that listings don't repeat on the next page for whatever reason.
 If someone can think of a better way, let me know.